GRI: 102-17; 102-21; 102-43; 102-44;

 In addition to the engagement approaches outlined above, Walmart makes several grievance mechanisms available to solicit, assess and address the concerns of our stakeholders, including our own associates, workers in the supply chain, and groups interested in raising concerns on individuals’ behalf.
 These include the following:

 We triage inquiries and allegations received through these channels, routing them to the appropriate teams for further consideration or action.
-Depending on the nature of the allegation, we may open a formal investigation using internal investigators or a third party.
+Depending on the nature of the allegation, actionable cases are referred to business units for follow-up or investigated by one of our investigative teams.
 We work to see that concerns are appropriately addressed in a timely manner.
 We also monitor the number and types of inquiries and allegations received through these and other channels to understand where we may need to strengthen our policies or procedures.
-Read more: Ethics & compliance.
+Read more: Ethics & Compliance.

 We encourage stakeholders to raise concerns and report activities they suspect may contravene the values and positions we express in our policies and statements.
 We will not retaliate against any party for raising concerns in good faith.
 We train our associates to be able to recognize and speak up about retaliation and other issues.
 Walmart associates receive ethics training during onboarding and regularly thereafter.
-In FY2021, more than 942,000 associates received ethics training.
-An updated global training module and awareness campaigns are launching in 2021 to support our new Code of Conduct.
+In FY2021, more than 2,000,000 associates received ethics training.
+An updated global training module and awareness campaigns were launched in 2021 to support our new Code of Conduct.

 Given our salient human rights issues set forth above, understanding our product supply chains and accounting for stakeholder insights, we have identified five supply chains where we believe Walmart can make a positive impact in promoting respecting human rights.
 Key issues of focus in these supply chains include: